 The MDA requires that each sample of ag lime product be analyzed before the product can be sold or used in Minnesota.
 Licensed ag lime producers must sample/analyze each ag lime product each year.
 The analysis provides the ag lime quality rating expressed in the minimum pounds of ENP per Ton (Min. lbs ENP/Ton).
 The Min. lbs ENP/Ton must be listed on the ag lime product distribution label.
 A copy of the distribution label must be supplied to the consumer with each delivery of ag lime material.

 Collecting a Sample

-The Official Sampling Procedure (PDF) provide complete instructions to ensure you collect an accurate sample safely.
+See the "Ag-Lime Sampling Procedure", under Forms + Resources for complete instructions to ensure you collect an accurate sample safely.
 Each sample: